mathieugeoffroy052/ecse321-group-project-13/README.md

 ## Scope of the Project:
 ### The Library System :books:

-This project will consist of designing and implementing a website and application for a library which allows for the booking of items and events by its users.
+This project will consist of designing and implementing a website and application for a library which allows for the booking of borrowableItem and events by its users.

 --------------------------------------------------------------------------
 ## Team Members: